Local File Checking with --root-dir

 --root-diris for finding files on your computer- Only affects links that start with

-/ - Must be an absolute filesystem path
+/ - Must be a filesystem path

 - Used when checking local files